The least costly CX-9, the Sport FWD, has cloth seat trim, a 7.0-inch touchscreen, 18-inch wheels, and drives the front wheels only.

 The most expensive CX-9, the Azami, brings additional safety systems aimed at helping you avoid a crash.
 These comprise adaptive headlights, driver attention alert, forward obstruction warning, lane keep-assist, lane-departure warning, and autonomous emergency braking that works at highway speeds.

-The Azami also has radar cruise control that can maintain a safe distance to the car in front – both at highway speeds and in city traffic.
+The Azami also has radar cruise control, which can maintain a safe distance to the car in front – both at highway speeds and in city traffic.
 In traffic, it can keep pace with a vehicle ahead automatically, even through stops and starts.